 - Asphalt Coating and Coal Tar Enamel: Known for strong adhesion and good weather resistance, but prone to becoming brittle, cracking, and permeable over time, increasing SCC risks.
-These coatings are commonly found in older pipelines [352,353]. - Fusion-Bonded Epoxy (FBE): Provides excellent mechanical strength, adhesion, and CP permeability, making it widely used in oil and gas pipelines [59,351]. - Liquid Epoxy: Offers robust corrosion protection and adhesion, making it suitable for industrial environments [59]. - Polyurethane (PU): Recognized for its chemical resistance, flexibility, and high adhesion to metal surfaces; however, it has poor resistance to mechanical deformation and high temperature deformation [354]. - Ceramic and Composite Coatings: Known for exceptional durability and hightemperature resistance but are relatively brittle [59]. - Polyethylene (PE) Tape: Prone to wrinkling and debonding under soil stress, which can create electrically shielded areas that weaken CP effectiveness.
+These coatings are commonly found in older pipelines [352,353]. - Fusion-Bonded Epoxy (FBE): Provides excellent mechanical strength, adhesion, and CP permeability, making it widely used in oil and gas pipelines [59,351]. - Liquid Epoxy: Offers robust corrosion protection and adhesion, making it suitable for industrial environments [59]. - Polyurethane (PU): Recognized for its chemical resistance, flexibility, and high adhesion to metal surfaces; however, it has poor resistance to mechanical deformation and high temperature deformation [354].

+- Ceramic and Composite Coatings: Known for exceptional durability and high-temperature resistance but are relatively brittle [59]. - Polyethylene (PE) Tape: Prone to wrinkling and debonding under soil stress, which can create electrically shielded areas that weaken CP effectiveness.
 Disbonded PE Tape coatings have been linked to near-neutral pH SCC environments [352]. - Three-Layer Coating Systems (3LPE/3LPP): Combining the advantages of FBE and PE layers.
 This multi-layer structure offers excellent resistance to debonding, mechanical damage, corrosion, and oxygen permeation, making them highly effective in protecting oil and gas pipelines [355,356].

 When selecting the appropriate coating type for newly constructed pipelines, it is crucial to consider the specific environmental conditions (e.g. corrosive medium, temperature, humidity, pH) and the available budget.
 This ensures long-term protection of the pipeline and effective prevention of SCC.
 For existing pipelines, identifying the coating type based on available records and using coating delamination detection technologies helps assess SCC susceptibility and supports coating maintenance decisions.
 According to the NACE SP0204 standard [350]: In high-pH corrosion environments, SCC is found beneath coal tar, asphalt, and tape coatings.
 In near-neutral pH conditions, SCC is also associated with tape and asphalt coatings.
-Notably, there are no reported cases of SCC occurring in pipelines with intact FBE or extruded polyethylene coating.
-Moreover, advanced technologies such as EMAT technology are now available to effectively detect SCC and disbonded coatings [357].
+Advanced technologies such as EMAT technology are now available to effectively detect SCC and disbonded coatings [357].